mathigon/textbooks/content/triangles-and-trigonometry/content.md

     figure: x-media(src="images/himalaya.jpg" width=760 height=320)

 ---

+## Applications

 > id: applications
-> class: no-border
+> section: applications

-## Applications

 But triangles and trigonometry are not just useful for measuring the height of mountains, and the tools and concepts you have learned are incredibly important